 This might seem silly.
 After all, the original is Soarin’ Over California and Walt Disney World is located in Florida.
 Moreover, Epcot is a park celebrating the various cultures of the world, not a particular state.
 Fair points, but I think there are a couple of worthwhile counterpoints.
+(Note: the remainder of this article is simply our rehashed commentary from the return last summer–but nothing has changed and we’d love for the OG Soarin’ to return to WDW.)

 First, Soarin’ at Epcot is located in Future World, not World Showcase.
 Moreover, it’s shoehorned into the Land, a pavilion that is ostensibly dedicated to human civilization’s interaction with the Earth.
 California is not just the most biodiverse state, it’s one of the most biodiverse places in the world.
 With such a range of ecosystems, it’s hard to believe California is a single state.
 (What a place!)